Roasted Pork Tenderloin

 This post may contain affiliate links.
 Please read our disclosure policy.

-Balsamic Roasted Pork Tenderloin is cooked in a decadent glaze that combines the earthy taste of rosemary with the tangy flavor of vinegar and a little kick of garlic.
-This filling and flavorful meal goes so well with a light salad and a glass of wine.
+This Roasted Pork Tenderloin is cooked in a rich balsamic glaze that beautifully blends the earthy taste of rosemary, the tangy flavor of vinegar, and a hint of garlic.
+Paired with perfectly roasted baby red potatoes, this filling and flavorful meal is a perfect choice, especially when served with a light salad and a glass of wine.

-Looking for more pork tenderloin recipes?
-Try this Instant Pot Pork Tenderloin.
-It’s always a hit!
+If you’re craving more pork tenderloin recipes, give this Instant Pot Pork Tenderloin a try—it’s always a hit!

 Partially sliced balsamic roasted pork tenderloin on a serving plate next to roasted potatoes and a sprig of rosemary